hejops/ffta-tas/progress.md

 # 9. Magic Wood

 - on turn 1, most important units to sleep are: SUM, BLK, THF (at least 1). the magic users AI is very aggressive.
-- try to make sure TIM can be OHKO'd (i redid when fell short by just 1 HP)
+- try to make sure TIM can be OHKO'd (i redid when GLD fell short by just 1 HP)

 # 10. Emerald Keep